Lawrence Kasdan: Franchise writing (1980s–2010s)

-George Lucas initially hired Leigh Brackett, the sci-fi novelist who also wrote screenplays for Howard Hawks—including The Big Sleep (1946)—to write the sequel to Star Wars (1977).
-Brackett died in March 1978 while the film was still in pre-production, though, and Lucas wasn't satisfied with her script.
-Lucas wrote the next draft himself, which established structure and twists close to the final film, but suffered from dialogue.
+Lucas initially hired Leigh Brackett, the sci-fi novelist who also wrote screenplays for Howard Hawks—including The Big Sleep (1946)—to write the sequel to Star Wars (1977).
+But Brackett died in March 1978, while the film was still in pre-production, and Lucas was dissatisfied with her script.
+He wrote the next draft himself, which established structure and twists close to the final film, but needed dialogue polishing.
 When Kasdan delivered his script for Raiders, Lucas asked him to rewrite The Empire Strikes Back.
 Kasdan suggested he read Raiders first, but Lucas reportedly said: "If I hate Raiders, I'll call you up tomorrow and cancel this offer, but basically I get a feeling about people."

-Most of the plot elements and characters were already in place, but Kasdan made it darker than the first Star Wars.
+Most of the plot elements and characters were already in place, but Kasdan helped in part make it darker than the first Star Wars.
 "George was open to it and ready to have it happen," he said.
 "Over the three Star Wars films, he saw a trajectory.
 The Empire Strikes Back was the second act, and traditionally, the second act is when things start to go bad.
 George had made his [most important] decision when he hired Irvin Kershner to direct, even though Kershner and I were acting as his tools."

-When The Empires Strikes Back came out on May 21, 1980, it was the first time Kasdan's name appeared in the credits of a movie.
-He felt his major contribution to Lucas' series was developing character.
+When The Empire Strikes Back came out on May 21, 1980, it was the first time Kasdan's name appeared in a movie's credits.
+He felt his main contribution to Lucas's series was developing character.
 "George is one of the good guys," Kasdan said in 1981.
 "But he and I have some disagreements, too.
 George thinks if you play the commercial movie game, a very expensive game, you have to play for big stakes."